napari/island-dispatch/source/blog/mypy-to-pyrefly-typing.md

 I faced some similar issues while working on SciPy-stubs.
 Things like overlapping overloads and other mypy errors were confusing at first, but slowly I started to understand them.
 In some cases, we even had to disable mypy for an entire module. 😆

 These experiences made me curious about better options.
 That’s when I came across newer type checkers like `ty` and `Pyrefly`.
-When I first tried `Pyrefly`, I was surprised by how much faster it was than `mypy`.After some time, I saw a PR in SciPy dropping `mypy` in favor of `Pyrefly`.
+When I first tried `Pyrefly`, I was surprised by how much faster it was than `mypy`.
+After some time, I saw a PR in SciPy dropping `mypy` in favor of `Pyrefly`.
 That made me even more interested in this topic, and I wanted to open a thread for similar decision in napari.

 But unfortunately, I was already late. 😭 Lorenzo (@brisvag) had already opened a PR to migrate from mypy.